what does london street style look like this summer? | read | i-D

 What do you think would happen if the internet was deleted?

 The world would stop.
-It just takes your phone running out of battery walking somewhere for you to realise how lost we are without it!
+It just takes your phone running out of battery walking somewhere for you to realize how lost we are without it!

 Bethany Williams, 27